 Having the conversation

-If you suspect that someone you know has a problem with gambling, it’s important for you to help them because there can be significant negative consequences.
+If you suspect that someone you know has a problem with gambling, it’s important to help them.
+Not doing something could have significant negative consequences.
 These can include relationship breakdown, financial problems, loss of employment, and mental health problems, including suicide.

 The best way to find out if someone has a gambling addiction is to ask.
 Make sure you choose a time when you can talk in private and are both calm.

-Before you talk to the person, be prepared for the full range of responses you may encounter, from relief through to anger.
-The person may deny, minimise, rationalise, or lie about their gambling behaviour or they may blame others.
+Before you talk to the person, prepare yourself for the full range of responses you may encounter, from relief through to anger.
+The person may deny, minimise, rationalise, or lie about their gambling behaviour.
+Or they may blame others.

 Be aware that they may feel ashamed or embarrassed and may not want to talk.